mtbvang/devops-starter/README.md

 ./bootstrap.sh
 ```

 There's a gulp task for bootstrapping a new project.
-Run it and pass in the parameters
+Run it and pass in any parameters you want to change e.g.
 ```sh
 gulp bootstrap --projectName exampleApp --vagrantPortOffset 13 --vagrantGuestAppPort 3000 --dockerImageApp vagrant-node
 ```